Samjean2020/programming-and-scripting-2020/README.md

                                                 Instructions on how to run the files

 Python 3x programming language codes are used for the writing of the above weekly tasks.
-Visual Studio Code (VSC), Cmder, IPython, IPython log file, Notepad++ are text-editors used for this puropse.
-The programs can be run under the command line of VSC terminal, Cmder, IPython…and cloned to this repository (programming-and-scripting-2020) via the following URL address: https://github.com/Samjean2020/programming-and-scripting-2020.git.
-Relevant git commands, namely: git init, git clone, git add  . , git commit –m (“comments”) and git push or git pull must be used to have files added in this repository.
-I added files using upload files option available at GitHub.
+Visual Studio Code (VSC), Cmder, IPython, IPython log file, Notepad++ are text-editors used for this purpose.
+The programs can be run under  VSC terminal, Cmder, IPython, etc. command lines and cloned to a repository if necessary.
+For the purpose of this assignment, files are cloned to this repository (programming-and-scripting-2020) via the following URL address: https://github.com/Samjean2020/programming-and-scripting-2020.git using relevant git commands, namely: git init, git clone, git add  . , git commit –m (“comments”), and git push or git pull.
+Upload files option available at GitHub was also used.

                                                 Documentation